RAF Hospital Cosford: No. 106 Personnel Reception Centre

 No. 106 Personnel Reception Centre (No. 106 PRC) operated from the hospital between 7 March and August 1945.
 It was a component of No. 24 Technical (training) Command, and would utilise the nearby airfields of RAF Seighford and RAF Wheaton Aston to ferry former PoWs into the PRC.
 The PRC was set up to process returning Air Force Prisoners of War (PoW) from the European and Far East Theatres.
 The necessity for the PRC was reflected in the numbers of PoWs returning from Europe in April and May 1945, which numbered into the tens of thousands.
 Among the many famous faces that went through No. 106 PRC, was Douglas Bader, who flew into Cosford on his own, and apologised for arriving in the middle of the night.

 It was realised that most of the returning PoWs would be drawn from the officer cadre, and space at Cosford was made available by transferring technical training for airmen back to RAF Halton in Buckinghamshire.
 Due to the volume of returning PoWs, extra flights were laid on to other RAF stations; Dunsfold, Ford, Hixon, Oakley, Odiham, Seighford, Westcott and Wing, and all Royal Air Force personnel would be taken to Cosford.
 Some were posted straight into the hospital, whereas others could be posted onto No. 4 Medical Rehabilitation Centre, which was also located at Cosford, and saw some patients being assessed in a commandeered section of Fulton Block.
 An estimation of numbers determined that space at Cosford would allow 3,600 patients at Cosford, with an overspill at RAF Hednesford.
 It was planned that up to 600 cases a day could be dealt with, but on at least three occasions, over 900 PoWs were assessed within one day.
 All told, 11,003 returning British PoWs were assessed at Cosford between March and August 1945.

 Post war history

 On the formation of the NHS in 1948, civilian patients were allowed to use most of the RAF Hospitals up and down the United Kingdom.
 Among the RAF Hospitals, only St Athan had a midwifery department in 1948, but by 1950, Cosford had opened its midwifery and maternity unit.
 In the 1960s, the hospital at Cosford was used to conduct research into hypertension.

 The hospital was announced for closure in early 1977, and was closed on 31 December 1977.
-In its fnal years, funding for the hospital was allocated solely from NHS accounts, and as such, it was treated as an NHS hospital.
+In its final years, funding for the hospital was allocated solely from NHS accounts, and as such, it was treated as an NHS hospital.
 The last matron recalled seven RAF staff stood "..in the drizzling rain as the flag[sic] was hauled down for the last time."
 The main hospital buildings were demolished in 1980.